 From those money, you too can cash in some cheques if you start to build a blog or a YouTube channel right now.
 There are many ways to make money from these two options, not just from ads.

-Affiliate marketing, sponsored posts and even by selling a blog or a YouTube channel can bring a handsome amount of money in your bank account.
+Affiliate marketing sponsored posts and even selling a blog or a YouTube channel can bring a handsome amount of money to your bank account.

 I would really love to know if you found these tips useful and if you have any other ideas, please leave a comment below, it might help other people who want to save money for a house while renting.